noxo/SnakePI4J/README.md

 Program is done in Java and PI4J 3rd party library is used to communicate over GPIO.

-Project has also Java AWT "backend" for display and input.
+Project has also Java AWT "backend" for testing display and input.

 1. Requirements
 ===============